wormhole-foundation/wormhole/staging/algorand/README.md

 ## Pricekeeper V2 App

-The Pricekeeper V2 App mantains a record of product/asset symbols (e.g ALGO/USD, BTC/USDT) and the price and metrics information associated.
-As the original Pyth Payload is 150-bytes long and it wouldn't fit in the key-value entry of the global state, the Pricekeeper contract slices the Pyth fields to a more compact format, discarding unneeded information.
+The Pricekeeper V2 App mantains a record of product/asset symbols (e.g ALGO/USD, BTC/USDT) indexed by keys of tuple `(productId,priceId)` and a byte array encoding price and metrics information.
+As the original Pyth Payload is 150-bytes long and it wouldn't fit in the value field for each key, the Pricekeeper contract converts on-the-fly the payload to a more compact form, discarding unneeded information.

 The Pricekeeper V2 App will allow storage to succeed only if: